Quebec officials to address coronavirus pandemic as cases and hospitalizations climb

 As a result, officials have asked Quebecers to limit their social gatherings and be more vigilant to stem the tide of the virus.

 Quebec remains the province hardest hit by the health crisis.
-The pandemic has led to 5,809 deaths and 69,088 cases to date.View link »
+The pandemic has led to 5,810 deaths and more than 69,000 cases to date.View link »

 Comments